godot-rust/gdnative-book/.github/ISSUE_TEMPLATE/new-topic-proposal.md

 ---
-name: New Topic Proposal
+name: Propose a new topic
 about: Propose a new topic to be added to the godot-rust book.
 title: ''
-labels: new topic
+labels: new-topic
 assignees: ''

 ---

 <!--
 Please be sure to provide the desired topic as well as why the topic would be a good fit for the book.
 Include which section this would belong to if relevant.
 -->